cloudsimplus/cloudsimplus/README.md

 # Exclusive Features

-CloudSim Plus provides a lot of exclusive features, ranging from the most basic ones that enable building simple simulations, to advanced features for simulating more realistic cloud scenarios:
+CloudSim Plus provides a lot of exclusive features, from the most basic ones to build simple simulations, to advanced features for simulating more realistic cloud scenarios:

 1. It is easier to use.
 A complete and easy-to-understand simulation scenario can be built in few lines of code.
 Check the [Examples Section](#a-minimal-and-complete-simulation-example);
 1. [Vertical VM Scaling](/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/autoscaling/VerticalVmCpuScalingExample.java) that performs on-demand up and down allocation of VM resources such as Ram, Bandwidth and PEs (CPUs) ([#7](https://github.com/manoelcampos/cloudsim-plus/issues/7));